ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

 1. Create a class that keeps track of the attributes above for pet records at the animal clinic.
 Decide what instance variables are needed and their data types.
 Make sure you use ``int``, ``double``, and ``String`` data types.
 Make the instance variables ``private``.

-2. Create 2 constructors, one with no parameters and one with many parameters to initialize all the instance variables.
+2. Create a constructor with many parameters to initialize all the instance variables.

 3. Create accessor (get) methods for each of the instance variables.

 4. Create a ``toString`` method that returns all the information in a ``Pet``.

-5. In the ``main`` method below, create 3 ``Pet`` objects and call their constructors, accessor methods, and ``toString`` methods to test all your code.
+5. In the ``main`` method below, create 2 ``Pet`` objects with different values and call the constructor, accessor methods, and ``toString`` methods to test all your code.

 6. Make sure you use good commenting!